couchbase/fleece/Deltas.md

 ## Limitations

 This implementation does not yet efficiently encode incremental changes to arrays.
 I will try to address this in the future.
-Computing the changes from one array to another is a difficult, ambiguous, and potentially expensive task, as described in the documentation of JsonDiffPatch.
+Computing the changes from one array to another is a complex, ambiguous, and potentially expensive task...